2022-23 Faculty

 FYWB BC1126 READING THE FUTURE.
 3.00 points.

 How do we think about the future?
-Why do we develop the hopes and predictions that we do?
-How do present conditions and discourses inform, influence, or limit our sense of personal and political possibility?
-In this First-Year Writing course, we will explore conceptions of the future in 19th through 21st-century literary fiction.
-We will begin by close reading 20th-century short stories that evoke fears of the future on individual, social, and global scales.
+Why do we develop the hopes and fears that we do?
+How do present conditions and discourses inform, influence, or limit our senses of personal and political possibility?
+In this section of First-Year Writing, we will explore conceptions of the future in 19th through 21st-century literary fiction.
+We will begin by close reading 20th-century short stories that evoke hopes and fears for the future on individual, social, and global scales.
 We will then turn to H.G.
-Wells’ classic novella The Time Machine and attempt to place its portrayal of the future in the context of late Victorian science and socioeconomics.
-Finally, we will consider how Jeff VanderMeer’s recent novel Annihilation reflects and responds to the accelerating climate crisis, and explore fiction’s role in helping us apprehend the potential for radical environmental disruption
+Wells’ classic novella The Time Machine and place its portrayal of the future in the context of late Victorian science and socioeconomics.
+Finally, we will consider how contemporary literature reflects and responds to the accelerating climate crisis, and explore fiction’s role in helping us apprehend the potential for radical environmental disruption

 Course Number Section/Call Number Times/Location Instructor Points Enrollment